US home prices climbing steadily

 Prices in the Denver metro areas climbed 10.3 percent, while home values in San Francisco rose 10 percent.
 Values increased more than 7.5 percent in Dallas, Miami, Seattle and Tampa.
 But price growth was tepid in the Boston, Cleveland and Washington, DC areas, where prices were up by 1.8 percent or less.

 The Case-Shiller index covers roughly half of U.S. homes.
 The index measures prices compared with those in January 2000 and creates a three-month moving average.
-The September figures are the latest available.
+The April figures are the latest available.